pewi21/gw2browser/COMPILE.md

 #### Getting the required library and tools:

+* Download wxWidgets 3.1 source code from [here](https://github.com/wxWidgets/wxWidgets/releases),
+choose wxWidgets-3.1.0.zip or wxWidgets-3.1.0.7z and extract it to somewhere, for example, your home directory.
+If your system have wxWidgets 3.1 package, you can skip this and use a command like below command to install wxWidgets 3.1.

+        sudo apt install libwxbase3.1-dev libwxgtk3.1-dev

 * Open a terminal window, the directory would be in your home directory.
 * Use these command to install the required package.